🌟 LOOKING FOR THE BEST THINGS TO DO IN SOUTHERN CALIFORNIA WITH KIDS? 🏖️

 Things to Do in San Diego with Kids

-A common question people ask is “How far is LA and San Diego?”
+A common question people ask is “How far are LA and San Diego?”
 LA and San Diego are about 120 miles apart; about a 2 hr drive.

 San Diego is one of the most popular destinations for family vacations.
-It’s known for its beautiful beaches, amazing weather and multitude of activities.
+It’s known for its beautiful beaches, amazing weather, and a multitude of activities.

 Here are the best things to do in San Diego with kids.